juuso/BozoCrack/README.rst

 Who?
 ----
-BozoCrack was originally written by [Juuso Salonen](http://twitter.com/juusosalonen).
+BozoCrack was originally written by Juuso Salonen (http://twitter.com/juusosalonen).

-PyBozoCrack was rewritten in Python by [Henrique Pereira](http://twitter.com/ikkebr).
+PyBozoCrack was rewritten in Python by Henrique Pereira (http://twitter.com/ikkebr).